K-Ci & JoJo discography

 In 1999, K-Ci & JoJo released their second studio album, It's Real.
 It peaked at number eight on the Billboard 200, number two on the R&B/Hip Hop Albums chart, and was certified platinum by the RIAA.
 Internationally, the album reached top 20 on the Dutch Mega Album Top 100, the Canadian Albums Chart, and appeared on the New Zealand Top 40 Albums and the Australian Albums Chart.
 The album spawned four singles, including "Tell Me It's Real", which peaked at number two in the US on the Billboard Hot 100.
 The duo's third studio album, X, was released in 2000.
 The album peaked at number twenty on the Billboard 200, number three on the Top R&B/Hip-Hop Albums chart, and was certified platinum by the RIAA.
 The album also appeared on the New Zealand Top 40 Albums and the Dutch Mega Album Top 100.
 The album produced three singles: "Crazy", "All The Things I Should Have Known", and "Wanna Do You Right", with the first peaking at number eleven on the Hot 100.

 Emotional (2002) was the duo's fourth studio album to be released.
 Emotional peaked at number sixty-one on the Billboard 200 and number eighteen on the Top R&B/Hip-Hop Albums chart.
 The album produced two singles, yet neither charted on the Billboard Hot 100.
 K-Ci & JoJo followed the release of Emotional with three compilation albums: All My Life: Their Greatest Hits (2005), peaking at number fifty-two on the Billboard 200 and number eighteen on the Top R&B/Hip-Hop Albums chart, 20th Century Masters – Millennium Collection: The Best of K-Ci & Jojo (2006) and Ballad Collection for Lovers (2007).
 The duo released a Japan-only album, Love (2008), followed by another compilation album, Playlist Your Way (2008).
-Neither album charted.